Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 Here are three of the most popular choices:

-Another excellent choice, especially if you have limited time but want to see both the Palace of Versailles and Monet's home in Giverny with its colorful garden and water lily pond is to join a day trip from Paris that includes coach transportation, lunch and guided or audio tours of both attractions, depending on which option you select.
+Another excellent and very popular choice, especially if you have limited time but want to see both the Palace of Versailles and Monet's home, garden, and lily pond in Giverny is to join a day trip from Paris that includes coach transportation, lunch and guided or audio tours of both attractions, depending on which option you select.

 Find more Versailles tours from Paris with transportation, including group bike tours